 - Add the egg and mix on high until fluffy, about 2 minutes.

-- Pour into prepared greased and lined pan.
+- Pour into prepared greased and lined cake pan.
 Bake at 325 degrees F for 55 minutes, or until toothpick inserted in center comes out clean.

 - Dust top of cake with confectioner’s sugar and garnish with orange zest, if desired.